anabellechan/IntroGPT-Anabelle/README.md

          pip cache purge
          pip install torch -f https://download.pytorch.org/whl/torch_stable.html
       ```
+    If errors in building llama-cpp-python==0.1.83
+        download cmake tools in visual studio 2022
+        then download llama-cpp-python==0.1.83
+        pip install --force-reinstall charset-normalizer==3.1.0

 - [ERROR: pip's dependency resolver does not currently take into account all the packages that are installed](https://stackoverflow.com/questions/72672196/error-pips-dependency-resolver-does-not-currently-take-into-account-all-the-pa/76604141#76604141)
   ```shell